Optimize PDFs for Search and Tracking in Analytics

 A common misconception is that PDFs are images and are therefore not crawlable to search engines.
 This is simply not true.
-PDFs can be crawlable and can have individual ranking potential, much like any static HTML page, if they are built correctly.
+If you take the steps to optimize PDFs, they can be crawlable and can have individual ranking potential, much like any static HTML page.

 Make Sure PDFs are Text-Based

 PDFs can either be text-based or image-based.
-Text based PDFs are created using text-based programs, such as Microsoft Word or Adobe InDesign.
+Text-based PDFs are created using text-based programs, such as Microsoft Word or Adobe InDesign.
 Image-based PDFs are generated through scanning in documents or creating them through programs such as Adobe Photoshop.
 Here’s the test: Check whether or not you can select/highlight the text.
 When you hover your mouse over the text, it should change from the arrow to the text icon.
 Then it should allow you to select or interact with the text.
 This means that the content is registering as text to the search engines.
-Check out this snippet from our SEO Beginners Guide as an example:

 As Always, Use Those Keywords